Economical Jet Taggers -- Equivariant, Slim, and Quantized: Quantized jet taggers

 \section{Quantized jet taggers}

 The performance of reduced-size taggers motivates further steps to reduce computational cost, specifically for the LLoCa-Transformer tagger.
 The bottleneck operation in neural networks is typically the linear layer, which involves large matrix multiplications.
 So-called quantization performs these matrix multiplications at reduced precision, such that they become faster and require less memory.
-For other network operations reduced precision would hurt performance, so they should be kept at float16 or even float32 precision.
-We discuss how to quantize four example transformer-based tagging architectures: \begin{itemize} \item Transformer: vanilla transformer; \item L-GATr-slim: Lorentz-equivariant transformer, using vector and scalar representations; \item LLoCa: Lorentz-equivariant transformer, using Lorentz local canonicalization.
+For other network operations reduced precision would hurt performance, so they should be kept at bfloat16 or even float32 precision.

+Quantized jet taggers have been studied previously, for example in P-DAT-Bit~\cite{Krause:2025qnl} and BitParT~\cite{Rai:2025cog}.
+Here we describe how to quantize four representative transformer-based tagging architectures: \begin{itemize} \item Transformer: vanilla transformer; \item ParT: Transformer using edge features in attention, and class attention to aggregate over particles; \item L-GATr-slim: Lorentz-equivariant transformer, using vector and scalar representations; \item LLoCa: Lorentz-equivariant transformer, using Lorentz local canonicalization.
 We also test a simpler global Lorentz canonicalization. \end{itemize}